Dani (footballer, born 1982)

-Daniel Ricardo da Silva Soares (born 30 January 1982), commonly known as Dani, is a Portuguese professional footballer who plays for F.C.
-Maia as a midfielder.
+Daniel Ricardo da Silva Soares (born 30 January 1982), commonly known as Dani, is a Portuguese former professional footballer who played as a midfielder.

 Club career

 Portugal

 Dani started playing football for F.C.
 Vizela, located near his birthcity of Felgueiras.
 He remained 14 years with the club his youth spell accounted for, playing his first four seasons as a senior in the third division, the latter ending in league conquest and promotion to the second level.

 For the 2006–07 campaign, Dani moved to the Primeira Liga with F.C.
 Paços de Ferreira, making his debut in the competition on 27 August 2006 in a 1–2 away loss against S.C.
 Braga (90 minutes played).
 He started in all his league appearances during his short tenure.

 Cluj

 During the 2007 winter transfer window, Dani signed a four-and-a-half-year contract with CFR Cluj in Romania.
 He scored his first Liga I goal more than one year later, in a 1–1 draw at FC Unirea Urziceni.

 Dani finished his first full season with 29 games as the team won the national championship, going on to be an important midfield unit in the conquest of seven major titles, including three consecutive Romanian Cups.